MegaFon: History

 June 17, 1993, was the registration date of North–West GSM CJSC (Saint Petersburg).
-Alexander Malyshev became the first General Director.
+Alexander Malyshev became the first General Director of the company.
 The major international investors included Scandinavian companies Sonera (Finland), Telia International AB (Sweden) and Telenor Invest AS (Norway).
 Telecommunication equipment was supplied by Nokia.

 1994 – launch of commercial operation of GSM (2G) network, the first in Russia.

 1999 – number of the company's subscribers became over 100,000.
 By that time the network of the North-West GSM had completely covered Saint Petersburg and Leningrad region, it was also actively expanding in the northern areas of the Russian North-West.

 July 1999 – North-West GSM was the first Russian operator that signed roaming agreements with all countries in Europe.
 The same year, for the first time ever in Russia, mobile communication started to operate in Saint Petersburg metro, and the operator's spectrum of value-added services included WAP-access to the Internet.

 2000 – shareholders of the company adopted a new strategy that was targeted at the mass market.

 November 2001 – number of North-West GSM subscribers exceeded 500,000.

 May 2002 – The number of North-West GSM subscribers exceeded 1 million.

 May 7, 2002 – in the course of rebranding North-West GSM CJSC was renamed to MegaFon OJSC.
-Rebranding of the company was started on April 28, 2002, by change of the logo.
+The rebranding of the company was started on April 28, 2002, by change of the logo.
 At that moment, North-West GSM was merged with Sonic Duo CJSC (Moscow), Ural GSM CJSC (Yekaterinburg), Mobicom-Kavkaz CJSC (Krasnodar), Mobicom-Center CJSC, Mobicom-Novosibirsk CJSC, Mobicom-Khabarovsk CJSC, MCS-Povolzhie OJSC, Volzhsky GSM (Saransk, Republic of Mordovia).

 On October 2, 2007, MegaFon launched for operation the first Russian fragment of the third generation network in IMT-2000/UMTS (3G) at the territory of Saint Petersburg and Leningrad region.
 For the first time ever in this country the radio access sub-system UTRAN (UMTS Terrestrial Radio Access Network) was launched for trial commercial operation and included 30 base stations.
 And already on October 24, 2007, MegaFon announced about start of 3G service in Saint Petersburg and Leningrad region.
 For the first time in Russia, the following services became available for mass users: Internet access at the data transmission speed that is ten times higher than in the existing GSM networks (2G and 2,5G) of GPRS/EDGE technology, high-quality Mobile TV, video communication.